 Today, it’s much, much harder.

 Digital files can be stored on discs, hard drives, USB drives, and online, in the cloud.
 But storage formats change, cloud companies go out of business and hard drives crash.
-Keeping a collection of digital photos in a family for one generation, let alone several, is going to take planning and foresight.
+Keeping a collection of digital photos in a family for one generation, let alone several is going to take planning and foresight.
 What to do?
 Here’s a look at your options:

 Store Them on Hard Drives

-A recent study found that hard drives last for about six years (though this can vary widely depending on how you use the drive).
-Given that hard drives, unlike optical drives (DVD, CD), look to be a critical component in computing for the foreseeable future, there’s no danger in them going obsolete in the near-term.
+A recent study found that hard drives last for about five years (though this can vary widely depending on how you use the drive).
+Given that hard drives, unlike optical drives (DVD, CD), look to be a critical component in computing for the foreseeable future, there’s no danger in them going obsolete in the near term.
 The real trick is ensuring that the data you’re storing on those drives is accessible on future computers (for instance, if you change operating systems) and making sure that you can migrate data off one drive and onto a newer one as its life expectancy dwindles.
 How can you do that?
 Pay attention to how the drives physically connect to a PC.
 Today, they do so typically via a USB 2.0 or USB 3.0 connection.
-We assume that future versions of USB will continue to be backwards compatible (so older devices can connect to newer ports) but you’ll do yourself a favor by paying attention as connectivity options evolve.
+We assume that future versions of USB will continue to be backward compatible (so older devices can connect to newer ports) but you’ll do yourself a favor by paying attention as connectivity options evolve.

-We’d be remiss if we didn’t mention that Zonerama offers unlimited free photo storage and unlike most cloud startups, they’re backed by a company with 20 year’s worth of history.
+We’d be remiss if we didn’t mention that Zonerama offers unlimited free photo storage and unlike most cloud startups, they’re backed by a company with 20 years’ worth of history.

 It may sound counter-intuitive in our digital age, but a photo print remains a great way to ensure your image lasts for generations.
 In fact, your home photo printer is capable of producing prints that can last for hundreds of years if properly stored and cared for.
 If there’s a photo or batch of photos that you absolutely must have in your family for years to come, the best thing you can do is print it and store it safely in an album.
 That’s not to say you should print all your photos — that’s simply too expensive and cumbersome.
 But the keepers?
 Absolutely.